Wisconsin woman who stabbed classmate to please Slender Man caught after leaving group home

 Morgan Geyser was found at a truck stop in Posen, Illinois, the Posen Police Department confirmed early Monday.
 Posen is about 25 miles south of Chicago and 170 miles south of Madison.

-Geyser was found with a 42-year-old man who was charged with criminal trespassing and obstructing identification, Posen police said.
-He has since been released from custody.
+Geyser was found with a 42-year-old friend who was charged with criminal trespassing and obstructing identification, Posen police said.
+The friend has since been released from custody.

 Geyser had been last seen around 8 p.m.
 Saturday with an adult acquaintance, city officials said.